 REP Fitness PR-5000 V2 Power Rack

-This rack is the big brother to the
+This squat rack is the big brother to the

-It has all the same features and attachments that the Rep Fitness
+It has all the same squat rack features and attachments that the Rep Fitness

-- Uses beefier 1“ hardware to provide an even more stable rack overall.
+- Uses beefier 1-inch hardware to provide an even more stable squat rack overall.

-- Features laser-cut numbering on EVERY hole instead of every 5th hole.
+- Features numbering on EVERY hole instead of every 5th hole.

-- Instead of using Westside spacing through the bench area, it has 2“ spacing throughout.
+- Instead of using Westside hole spacing through the bench zone, it has 2″ spacing throughout.

-- The final difference is that they have similar attachments, but they’re constructed differently and cost more due to the 1“ holes.
+- The final difference is that they have similar attachments, but they’re constructed differently and cost more due to the 1-inch holes.

-Overall, if you want a rack without skimping on quality, I would choose the PR-5000 over the 4000.
+Overall, if you want one of the best power racks without skimping on quality, I would choose the PR-5000 over the 4000.

 If you aren’t planning on Powerlifting heavier weights over 500 regularly, they’re both fantastic, but if you want something high-end with all the bells and whistles, the PR-5000 V2 is what you want to get!